plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Player Card Zones/Gear.md

 ---

-A Player's **Gear** is a faceup piles of cards where Components are kept.
+A Player's **Gear** is a faceup pile of cards where Components are kept.
 This pile represents the equipment the Adventurer has in their Pack, Body, and Hands.